Mitchell Grinwald

 Program: Molecular Genetics and Genomics

-Current advisor: Rotating in the lab of Ting Wang, PhD
+Current advisor: Ting Wang, PhD

 Undergraduate university: Washington University